 Head of Department: Mrs Ellie Llewellyn

-Learning for Life (PSHE) is a compulsory element in all secondary schools which aims to equip young people with the knowledge, understanding, attitudes and practical skills required to lead confident, healthy and independent lives.
+Learning for Life (RSHE) is a compulsory element in all secondary schools which aims to equip young people with the knowledge, understanding, attitudes and practical skills required to lead confident, healthy and independent lives.

 The planned curriculum of Learning for Life at Downe House helps our girls understand how they are developing personally and socially, and tackles many of the moral, social and cultural issues that are part of growing up.